 Southern Brooklyn's District 20 boasts many great neighborhood schools, but there is severe overcrowding.
 The DOE has added nine pre-k centers, most of which had empty seats last year.
 (Tip: Type “District 20 Pre-K Center” into our school search and they’ll all pop up in a row.)
 The pre-k quality snapshots for these centers look fine.
 If your child speaks Italian or wants to learn it, the Italian-English dual-language program at PS 112 in Bensonhurst begins in pre-k.
 Also recommended: Happy Dragon of New York, Inc. The center serves mostly children who speak Cantonese or Mandarin, and it does a good job hiring teachers and teaches children to be independent, Schools Chancellor Carmen Fariña said after visiting.

 Sheepshead Bay, Coney Island and Flatlands

-Our pick in southern Brooklyn's District 21 is diverse, safe PS 212, which had room for some children in the district who were not siblings of older students last year, according to the DOE's directory.
+Our pick in southern Brooklyn's District 21 is diverse, safe PS 212, which had room for some children in the district who were not siblings of older students last year.
 There are four pre-k centers, all called Brooklyn's Daily Discovery Pre-K Center followed by the center's address.
 Quality snapshots are positive.

 Flatbush, Ditmas Park and Mill Basin

-Schools vary greatly from one end of the district to another in District 22.
+In District 22, schools vary greatly from one end of the district to another.
 The northernmost schools tend to fill with zoned students.
-Several schools have expanded in the southern areas and you can try getting on a waitlist.
-One safe and well-organized school in Mill Basin that took some non-sibling pre-kindergartners in the district last year is PS 236.
-Three pre-k centers in various locations are called The Joan Snow Pre-K Center followed by each center's address.
+Several schools have expanded in the southern areas, and you can try getting on a waitlist.
+The Joan Snow Pre-K Center has three pre-k centers at different addresses.